 Here’s a look at three things talent leaders are doing today to activate better experiences for their recruiters, and by extension, their candidates:

 Imagine if recruiters could easily start a conversation with every single candidate by referencing a recent action they just took — an email campaign they just interacted with, or a recruiting event they recently attended?
 Imagine if all of that information was centrally located and easy to find?
-They could have contextual, personalized conversations with each of their candidates and provide a truly differentiated, white-glove experience.
+They could have contextual, personalised conversations with each of their candidates and provide a truly differentiated, white-glove experience.

 The iCIMS Talent Cloud brings these seamless recruiter experiences to life through a powerful Dynamic Candidate Profile, which consolidates candidate activity and insights into a single profile, giving recruiters a 360-degree view into their candidates.
 Recruiters can see which talent pipelines a candidate lives in, which email campaigns they’ve engaged with, the recruiting events they’ve attended, and so much more — all in one central profile within the applicant tracking system.
 By spending less time hunting down candidate information, recruiters can spend more time finding and engaging the best candidates.

-That’s why iCIMS recently launched an integration into Microsoft Teams that gives recruiters the ability to solicit interview feedback from their hiring managers right within Microsoft Teams.
+That’s why iCIMS recently launched an integration into Microsoft Teams that gives recruiters the ability to solicit interview feedback from their line Managers right within Microsoft Teams.
 Hiring team members get to respond and complete feedback forms in their flow of work, while recruiters avoid having to chase down 5-6 panelists for feedback.
 Decisions are made faster, candidates are moved through the process quicker, and everyone wins.

 As I write this, I have roughly five or six tabs open in Chrome.
 That’s amateur hour for most recruiters, who likely have dozens of pages open in their browser at any given moment.